sambanova/ai-starter-kit/README.md

 SambaNova AI Starter Kits are a collection of open-source examples and guides to facilitate the deployment of AI-driven use cases in the enterprise.

 To run these examples, if you're a current SambaNova customer, you can deploy your models with SambaStudio.
-If you are not a SambaNova customer, you can self-service provision API endpoints using SambaNova Fast API or Sambaverse.
+If you are not a SambaNova customer, you can self-service provision API endpoints using SambaNova Cloud.
 Most code examples are written in Python, though the concepts can be applied in any language.

 Questions?
 Just <a href="https://discord.gg/YWFrcZKf" target="_blank">message us</a> on Discord <a href="https://discord.gg/YWFrcZKf" target="_blank"><img src="https://github.com/sambanova/ai-starter-kit/assets/150964187/aef53b52-1dc0-4cbf-a3be-55048675f583" alt="Discord" width="22"/></a> or <a href="https://github.com/sambanova/ai-starter-kit/issues/new/choose" target="_blank">create an issue</a> in GitHub.
 We're happy to help live!